 ME 311 Mechanical Engineering Tools II 2 Cr.

 An extension of ME 211 with additional application of computer based design and analysis methods.
 An emphasis will be placed on design for manufacturing and other tools appropriate to the mechanical engineering profession.
-Laboratory: 3 hours.
+Lab 3 hours.
 Prerequisite: ME 211.

 ME 356 Manufacturing Processes 4 Cr.

 A study of the principles of manufacturing processes.
 Metal removal, casting, joining and deformation processes are covered as well as introductions to numerically controlled machinery, computer-aided manufacturing, rapid prototyping, robotics, computer integrated manufacturing and modern manufacturing systems.
-Classroom 3 hours, laboratory 3 hours.
+Classroom 3 hours, lab 3 hours.
 Prerequisite: ME 311, EG 203.

 ME 363 Kinematic and Kinetic Sythesis 3 Cr.